 Plumbago zeylanica is a large perennial shrub, found throughout India in wild state and occasionally cultivated in gardens.
 This shrub is available in three different colored flowers (White, red and blue).
 White variety is used as Chitrak.
-It is a medicinal herb that is used in the treatment of variety of diseases in Indian traditional system of medicine.
+It is a medicinal herb that is used in the treatment of a variety of diseases in Indian traditional system of medicine.
 It is known by many names like Chitrak (Ayurveda), Sheetraj Hindi (Unani) and Chittramoolam (Siddha).
 In Ayurveda, Chitrak is commonly used medicinal herb for treating digestive weakness, piles, constipation, cough, muscular pains, rheumatism, etc.

 Latin name: Plumbago zeylanica

 Kingdom: Plantae, Division: Magnoliophyta, Class: Magnoliopsida, Order: Ranunculales, Family: Plumbaginaceae, Genus: Plumbago, Species: P. zeylanica

 Sanskrit: Chitrak English: White Leadwort, Ceylon leadwort, plumbago Assamese: Agiyachit, Agnachit Bengali: Chita Gujarati: Chitrakmula Hindi: Chira, Chitrak Kannada: Chitramula, Vahni, Bilichitramoola Kashmiri: Chitra, Shatranja Malayalam: Vellakeduveli, Thumpokkoduveli Marathi: Chitraka Oriya: Chitamula, Chitoparu Punjabi: Chitra Tamil: Chitramoolam, Kodiveli Telugu: Chitramulam Urdu: Sheetraj Hindi, Cheetah